-Article 45 - Overriding mandatory rules and public policy (ordre public)
+Article 45.
+Overriding mandatory rules and public policy (ordre public)

-5. Article 45 deals with overriding mandatary rules but not with public policy.
-In addition, Article 45 does not deal with the law applicable to the question whether a court in the forum may take into account the overriding mandatary rules and the public policy of a State other than the forum State.
-Therefore, the text of this Article should be reconsidered with a view to aligning it more closely with Article 11 of the Hague Principles Choice of Law in International Commercial Contracts.
+46. DMLF Art.
+45 is narrower than its heading suggests in that it deals with overriding mandatory rules of the forum but not with the public policy of the forum (these two concepts are not identical).
+In addition, DMLF Art.
+45 does not deal with the law applicable to the question whether a court in the forum may or must apply or take into account the overriding mandatory rules or public policy of a State other than the forum.
+Thus, DMLF Art.
+45 should be aligned more closely with its model (MLST Art.
+93), which in turn is based on Art.
+11 of the Hague Principles Choice of Law in International Commercial Contracts.